Jobs in Botany and Plant Pathology

 Student Employment

-This recruitment will be used to fill two part-time (a maximum of 24 hours per week) Herbarium Specimen Curator positions for Ag Botany and Plant Pathology at Oregon State University (OSU).
+This recruitment will be used to fill two part-time (a maximum of 24 hours per week) Technical Assistant for the Ag Botany and Plant Pathology at Oregon State University (OSU).

 Responsibilities: